wp-plugins/collapsing-category-list/readme.txt

 == Installation ==

-= If your WordPress theme don't use the block categories list of WordPress, this plugin maybe don't work. =
+= If your WordPress theme don't use the widget category list of WordPress, this plugin maybe don't work. =

 * Go to Appearance/Widgets menu.
 * Show widget categories settings.